Modern Talking: 1983–1987: Beginning

-Due to their lacklusterly received sixth album, Bohlen announced the end of the project during an interview, while Anders was in Los Angeles.
-This sparked further animosities between the two, who had had a tumultuous and quarreling relationship even when they were together.
-According to Bohlen, the main reason for breaking up the group was Anders' then-wife Nora, who refused to have her husband interviewed by female reporters, and constantly demanded huge changes made to shows, videos or recordings, a fact that Anders later admitted in his biography.
-After a final phone call during which both men heavily insulted each other, they refused to speak with each other for over 10 years.
+Due to the lacklustre reception accorded the sixth album, Bohlen announced the project's termination in a German interview given while Anders was away in Los Angeles.
+The two had had a relationship that was quarrelsome, if not tumultuous, and this only worsened the animosity.
+Bohlen cited Anders' then wife Nora as the main reason for breaking up: she'd forbidden her husband from being interviewed by female reporters and repeatedly demanded major changes to shows, videos and recordings, a fact that Anders would admit to in his biography.
+After a last phone call, heavily laden with profanity and insults, they broke off all contact for over ten years.

-During this era, Modern Talking were successful in Europe, Asia, South America, the Middle East and in Iran.
-In the United Kingdom, they entered the top five only once, with the song "Brother Louie".
-In 1985, RCA signed Modern Talking for a US deal and released their first album in the US, but they remained almost unknown in North America, never appearing on the US charts.
-They released two albums each year between 1985 and 1987, while also promoting their singles on television all over Europe, eventually selling sixty-five million records within three years.
+During their early era, Modern Talking knew success in Europe, Asia, South America, the Middle East and Iran.
+In Britain, they only entered the chart with 4 songs, with "Brother Louie" being their highest at number 4.
+In 1985, RCA signed Modern Talking for a US deal and released their first album there, but they remained virtually unknown there, and certainly didn't make the US charts.

+They released two albums each year from 1985 to 1987, while also promoting their singles on television across Europe, eventually selling 65 million records in three years.

-Notably, Modern Talking were one of the first Western bloc bands allowed to sell their records in the Soviet Union.
-After four decades of Cold War censorship and import restrictions, Mikhail Gorbachev's Glasnost reforms in 1986 opened the Soviet sphere to Western bands, including Modern Talking at the height of their popularity.
-As a result, they still maintain a large fanbase in Eastern Europe.
+Notably, Modern Talking were one of the first Western bloc bands sale of whose records was allowed in the Soviet Union.
+After four decades of Cold War censorship and import restrictions, Chairman Mikhail Gorbachev's glasnost reforms in the USSR in 1986 opened up the Soviet sphere to western bands, including Modern Talking at the height of their popularity.
+As a result, they nurtured a large, enduring fanbase in Eastern Europe.

 Between 1987 and 1997

 Immediately after the duo split in mid-1987, Bohlen formed his own project called Blue System and enjoyed several high chart positions, with tracks like "Sorry Little Sarah", "My Bed Is Too Big", "Under My Skin", "Love Suite", "Laila" and "Déjà vu".
-Meanwhile, Anders went solo, touring under the name of Modern Talking on several continents until the beginning of 1989, when he started to record some of his new pop-like material in LA and London, and also in his native country.
-Anders recorded five solo albums in English, Different, Whispers, Down on Sunset, When Will I See You Again and Souled, and one of his albums was also recorded in Spanish Barcos de Cristal.
-He was more successful in foreign countries than his own country, yet he also reached several hits in Germany.
-Despite all the quarrels and disagreements that Bohlen and Anders got into with each other in the past, they began staying in touch again after Anders moved back to Koblenz, Germany in 1994.
+Meanwhile, Anders went solo, touring under the name Modern Talking on several continents until the beginning of 1989, when he started to record some of his new pop-like material in Los Angeles and London, as well as Germany.
+Anders recorded five solo albums in English (Different, Whispers, Down on Sunset, When Will I See You Again and Souled) and one in Spanish - Barcos de Cristal.
+He was more successful elsewhere than at home, even if he did achieve several hits in Germany.
+Overcoming past differences, Bohlen and Anders embarked on more amenable relations when Anders moved back to Koblenz, Germany, in 1994.